trenskow/donot/README.md

     var donot = require('donot');

-    var jade = require('donot-jade'); // Jade rendering engine.
+    var PugTransform = require('donot-transform-pug');
-    var stylus = require('donot-stylus'); // Stylus rendering engine.
+    var StylusTransform = require('donot-transform-stylus');

-    var memCache = require('donot-mem-cache'); // Memory cache
+    var MemoryCache = require('donot-cache-memory');

 	var server = http.createServer(donot(__dirname + '/public', {
-		engines: [ jade(), stylus() ],
+		transforms: [ new PugTransform(), new StylusTransform() ],
-		cache: memCache()
+		cache: new MemoryCache()
 	}));

 	server.listen(8000);

-Now all template renderings will be cached in memory and served from there - if the originating templates has not been modified.
+Now all transformed files will be cached in memory and served from there - if the source files has not been modified.

 Currently a [memory](https://github.com/donotjs/donot-cache-memory), [file system](https://github.com/donotjs/donot-cache-filesystem) and [redis](https://github.com/donotjs/donot-cache-redis) cache plug-in are available.